Russ Harvey Consulting - Computer and Internet Services

 WiFi Protected Setup (WPS) is a push button technology that makes connections very easy, but there is a flaw that makes it vulnerable.
 The flaw explained.

 My recommendation is to disable WPS using router's browser-based configuration tools.
-I've experienced difficulties following this procedure when trying to connect wireless printers and accessories (usually a manufacturer's flawed assumption that “easy” is better than secure).
+I've experienced difficulties following this procedure when trying to connect wireless printers and accessories — usually because of a manufacturer's flawed assumption that “easy” is better than secure.

 Here's the settings on a D-Link router.
 Your configuration may differ.